 Still, it seems to me that in this section, there is at least one more shade of a tannish brown color.
 I suppose that could have come about from fading and what-have-you, but even so, I’m thinking I might invest in one more color of thread before I work this kit.

 In the original tapestry, no more than 8 colors are used throughout the whole piece.
 But I would imagine that dye lots would have provided slight variations within the colors, whether these variations were desirable or not.

 I love the kit, and am looking forward to working on it … some day!
 In the meantime, I’ll keep an eye out for the opportunity to go thread shopping in person, to see if I can come up with one more compatible shade of tannish-brown.

-If you want to see what the Bayeux Stitch is, you can check out Bayeux Stitch, Ancient and Modern (PDF), supplied by the Embroiderers’ Guild of the UK.
+If you want to see what the Bayeux Stitch is, you can check out this video tutorial on Bayeux stitch, with information on kits and so forth from Bayeux Broderie on Vimeo.

 If you’re interested in these kits, you can find them at The French Needle – and if you want to order a different scene of the tapestry, you can contact The French Needle to find out what other scenes are available.
 Also, if you read my previous post about the French Needle, you can find out how to save 10% on any order during April.